Interim CEO McNulty Martin D. - GuruFocus.com

 On May 24, 2023, Interim CEO McNulty Martin D. Jr. purchased 40,000 shares of Acacia Research Corp (ACTG, Financial), a leading intellectual property licensing company.
-This move by McNulty Martin D. Jr. demonstrates his confidence in the company's future prospects and potential for growth.
+This move demonstrates a strong vote of confidence in the company's future prospects and potential growth.

 Who is McNulty Martin D. Jr.?

 McNulty Martin D. Jr. is the Interim CEO of Acacia Research Corp.
-He has been with the company for several years and has played a significant role in its growth and development.
-With his extensive experience in the intellectual property industry, McNulty Martin D. Jr. is well-positioned to lead Acacia Research Corp towards continued success.
+He has been with the company since 2021 and has played a significant role in the company's strategic direction and growth.
+With his extensive experience in the intellectual property industry, McNulty has been instrumental in driving Acacia Research Corp's success.

 Acacia Research Corp's Business Description